Machine-Learning-Dynamical-Systems/kooplearn/dev_docs/roadmap.md

 # Roadmap
+#### Jan 23, 2024:
+Working on RRR.
+Return by default the `svals_sq`, which are related to the spectral bias.
+Save it as as an attribute of the model.
+Extend the filtering mechanism to Rand-RRR and Nystroem-RRR.
+Add the possiblity to add a pre-computed cho_factor to the Rand-RRR for numerical efficiency.
+Use iterative methods otherwise.

 #### Oct 17, 2023:
 Added branch `in_out` in which I will work on serialization of each model, and more generally on every input-output utility which might be needed.